 - Many scouts have leadership positions, but only the SPL and ASPLs do anything at meetings and outings

-- Adults are leading the instructing of boys below First Class
+- Adults are leading the instructing of scouts below First Class

-- The scoutmaster chooses the scout leadership positions (except for boy Instructor and Troop Guide which are reasonably chosen by the SM)
+- The scoutmaster chooses the scout leadership positions (except for Scout Instructor and Troop Guide which are reasonably chosen by the SM)

 - Scoutmaster uses the Scoutmaster Conference to test the scout on their training